My 2C-3A Curly Girl Tips and Tricks

 You know you have curl potential, but you just can’t get it right.

 I’ve been there.
-I grew up in the humid United States south where my hair was more frizzy than curly.
+I grew up in the humid southeastern United States, where my hair was more frizzy than curly.
 It took me into my late 20s to learn how to properly treat my hair – not just tame it but treat it well, the way my hair deserves to be treated in all its fabulous curly glory.

 My curls have leveled up in the last 10 years as I’ve learned more about curly hair care.
-The most helpful exercise for me was to find people with similar hair types and follow their tips.
+The most helpful exercise for me was finding people with similar hair types and following their tips.

 Recently, my friends started asking me about my curly hair routine.
 So here are my tips for taking your 2C-3A curly hair from frizz to fab, distilled from years of experience.